Man charged after deadly Minneapolis homeless encampment 'shooting rampage'

 According to court documents, investigators have learned that Jones is a member of the Native Mob, which is a criminal street gang that is active in South Minneapolis and other areas of Minnesota.

-An investigator with the Minnesota Department of Corrections (DOC), who has experience investigating gang crime in Native American communities, confirmed that he is "very familiar" with Jones, his appearance, has interviewed him in the past and had previously testified at a trial of Jones, the charges say.
+An investigator with the Minnesota Department of Corrections (DOC), who has experience investigating gang crime in Native American communities, confirmed that he is "very familiar" with Jones and his appearance.
+The investigator had interviewed him in the past, and had previously testified at a trial of Jones, the charges say.

 When showed the surveillance footage of the victim's slaying, the DOC investigator "immediately identified" Jones, and said he was "100% confident" in his identification of Jones.